Grammys 2022 – see full list of nominees

 Rocky Dawuni – ‘Voice of Bunbon Vol. 1.’

-Daniel Ho & Friends – ‘East West Players Presents: Daniel Ho & Friends Live in Concert’
+Daniel Ho & Friends – ‘East West Players Presents: Daniel Ho & Friends Live In Concert’

 Angélique Kidjo – ‘Mother Nature’